neostoic/image_classification/convnets/README.md

-##Batch Generator scripts
+##CNN scripts

-This folder contains all the scripts required for image batch generation which was required to be able to handle images of larger size (224 x 224 pixels).
+Includes some of the implementations of Convolutional Neural Network (CNN) models.
 Scripts that do not have a usage defined are mostly helper scripts called from other scripts or have hard-coded parameters.

 ### Structure